DNA Testing For Immigration Purposes

 - Please note: The facilities we partner with are accredited by the AABB (formerly known as the American Association of Blood Banks) to conduct Immigration and legal chain of custody relationship testing services.

-- Once your genetic samples are collected and arrive at the lab.
-The laboratory will ship a test kit to the Embassy to your home country’s Embassy on your family’s behalf.
+- Once your genetic testing samples are collected and arrive at the lab.
+The laboratory will ship a test kit to the Embassy in your home country on your family’s behalf.

-- Embassies are responsible for coordinating DNA sample collections abroad not the lab.
-After your family members’ DNA samples are collected, they will be shipped back to the laboratory.
+- Embassies are responsible for coordinating international DNA sample collections abroad not the lab.
+After your family members’ DNA samples are collected, they will be shipped back to the lab.

 - Once all samples arrive at the laboratory they will be tested and analyzed and, a copy of the completed DNA test result will be sent to the requesting immigration office.
 An additional copy of your result will be emailed to you, along with a physical copy of your result being mailed to your home.